 In addition to the federal laws and regulations, states and other countries where we do business often have numerous environmental, legal, and regulatory requirements by which we must abide.
 We evaluate and address the environmental impact of our operations by assessing and remediating contaminated properties in order to avoid future liabilities and comply with environmental, legal, and regulatory requirements.
 Our Health, Safety, and Environment group has several programs in place to maintain environmental leadership and to help prevent the occurrence of environmental contamination.
-On occasion, in addition to the matters relating to the Macondo well incident described above, we are involved in other environmental litigation and claims, including the remediation of properties we own or have operated, as well as efforts to meet or correct compliance-related matters.
+On occasion, in addition to the matters relating to the Macondo well incident described above, we are involved in other environmental litigation and claims, including the remediation of properties we own or have operated, as well as efforts to meet or correct compliancerelated matters.
 We do not expect costs related to those claims and remediation requirements to have a material adverse effect on our liquidity, consolidated results of operations, or consolidated financial position.
-Excluding our loss contingency for the Macondo well incident, our accrued liabilities for environmental matters were \$57 million as of December 31, 2014 and \$66 million as of December 31, 2013.
+Our accrued liabilities for environmental matters were \$50 million as of December 31, 2015 and \$57 million as of December 31, 2014.
 Because our estimated liability is typically within a range and our accrued liability may be the amount on the low end of that range, our actual liability could eventually be well in excess of the amount accrued.
 Our total liability related to environmental matters covers numerous properties.

-Additionally, we have subsidiaries that have been named as potentially responsible parties along with other third parties for ten federal and state Superfund sites for which we have established reserves.
-As of December 31, 2014, those ten sites accounted for approximately \$3 million of our \$57 million total environmental reserve.
+Additionally, we have subsidiaries that have been named as potentially responsible parties along with other third parties for eight federal and state Superfund sites for which we have established reserves.
+As of December 31, 2015, those eight sites accounted for approximately \$3 million of our \$50 million total environmental reserve.
 Despite attempts to resolve these Superfund matters, the relevant regulatory agency may at any time bring suit against us for amounts in excess of the amount accrued.
 With respect to some Superfund sites, we have been named a potentially responsible party by a regulatory agency; however, in each of those cases, we do not believe we have any material liability.
 We also could be subject to third-party claims with respect to environmental matters for which we have been named as a potentially responsible party.